mdahirel/urban-ecosystems-snails-2016/README.md

 - Mismatches in stage arise from two sources.
 First, snails' stages were rescored for each experiment, and there might be some assignment error/disagreements, especially in snails close to maturity.
 Second, some snails became adults _during_ the study; many "inconsistencies" between datasets are sites with less subadults in the final `dissection` dataset than the previous ones

-This means that the "total" number of snails (and their average shell size by stage) in the Methods of the published paper refers only to the `dissection` dataset, and may not be an accurate reflection of all the snails were actually used.
+This means that the "total" number of snails (and their average shell size by stage) in the Methods of the published paper refers only to the `dissection` dataset, and may not be an accurate reflection of all the snails that were actually used.
 While I expect the discrepancies to be minor, I nonetheless apologize for that on behalf of all authors.

 ### Re-running the analyses